 Walsingham Pond – Biodiversity

 This pond is also contained within a nature reserve, known locally as Tom Moore’s Jungle.
 The celebrated Irish poet Tom Moore is said to have written many love poems here to his neighbor at the time, a married woman.
-Tom Moore’s is full of woodland trails and caves, surrounding the central tidal pond.
+Tom Moore’s is full of woodland trails and caves, surrounding the central tidal pond, protected by the Walsingham Trust.

 The pond itself is actually formed from a collapsed cave.
 One side of it is quite shallow, which probably used to be an area of small dunes near the original cave.
 On the other side, stalactites still cling to the rocky overhangs, and the large limestone rocks in the water were part of the cave roof before collapse.
 The pond is affected directly by the ocean tides as it is fed by an underground connection to the sea.
 This flow of water allows for a wide array of marine life to inhabit the pond, much larger and more diverse species than could inhabit smaller fresh water ponds.